Raetihi, New Zealand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Take care to pick the correct type.
-A lot of adapters available online are simply plugs and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types I. It's important that you find the right type.
+Most adapters currently sold are just plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

-If you visit the Waimarino Museum, wear museum-appropriate clothing and take:
+If you see the Waimarino Museum, wear museum-appropriate clothing and take:

 What to do in Raetihi, New Zealand